• Skip to main content

 There was also a difference between juvenile and mature wood.

-The average formaldehyde values were:
+The average formaldehyde values in mg/100g were:

 • Pine at 0.54 mg/100 g